LuxDevHQ/LuxDevHQ-Data-Science-Guide/README.md

 - Measures of central tendency: mean, median, mode — and when to use each
 - Measures of spread: range, variance, standard deviation (sd), IQR
 - Understanding outliers and their effect on statistics
 - What is a distribution?
+- Overview of types of distribution
-Normal distribution (bell curve) and the 68-95-99.7 rule
+-  Normal distribution (bell curve) and the 68-95-99.7 rule.
 - Skewness: right-skewed vs left-skewed distributions
 - Visualising distributions in Python: histograms and box plots